Budibase/website/content/blog/ai-agents/nlp-applications.md

 Here, we’ll enter the following text to tell our LLM to use the content of the `Description` field to generate a JSON object in our desired format.

+{{< highlight javascript "linenos=inline" >}}

-> Take the information provided in {{ Description}} and use it to create a JSON object with the following format.
+Take the information provided in {{ Description}} and use it to create a JSON object with the following format.
 Return only the requested JSON object, no additional text or rationale.
 Note that we’re being very careful to specify our desired response format.

->{
+{

-> "bug_report": {
+ "bug_report": {

-> "description": "App crashes when logging in with Google account.",
+  "description": "App crashes when logging in with Google account.",

-> "affected_feature": "Login screen",
+  "affected_feature": "Login screen",

-> "platforms_affected": ["Android", "iOS"],
+  "platforms_affected": ["Android", "iOS"],

-> "severity": "Critical",
+  "severity": "Critical",

-> "reproduction_steps": [
+  "reproduction_steps": [

-> "Try to log in with a Google account.",
+   "Try to log in with a Google account.",

-> "Observe app crash on Android and iOS."
+   "Observe app crash on Android and iOS."

->  ],
+  ],

-> "reported_at": "2025-05-08"
+  "reported_at": "2025-05-08"

-> }
+ }

-> }
+}

+{{< /highlight >}}

 In the preview panel on the right-hand side, we can see the instruction that the LLM receives, followed by the formatted response that it returns.